brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

-# BLUP: Brainhack Learning Unicorn Project
+# BLUP: Brain Learning Unicorn Project

+Can a model predict if an individual is carrier of a pathogenic genetic variant based on Brain imagery derived data?

 *Trying to deal with new stuff learned at the amazing Brainhack school*

 <p align="left"> <img width="100" height="100" src="cannoe.png">
 </p>
-Author: Elise Alix Douard
+Project contributors: BHS, Elise Alix Douard & anyone interested

 ## Quick presentation